 Having a burglar alarm fitted into your home is one way to protect what matters most to you.
-There are several types of alarms to choose from, but your home insurance may ask that it meets specific requirements in order to validate your policy.

 To help you decide which home alarm is best for you, we’ve listed some information about the standards systems should meet and how to keep them well maintained.